Every summer there are free outdoor movies at venues like Canada Place, Stanley Park, downtown Vancouver and across the Lower Mainland.

 Check out the City of Langley website for more details.

 New Westminster Outdoor Movies

-2018 film dates and details are to be confirmed.
+2018 film dates and details were the following (with details subject to change):

 North Vancouver Outdoor Movies